sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Caltrain is a light-rail system that goes through all of Silicon Valley for under $10.
 If you've heard of the GO train in the GTA, it's similar.
 They do often check tickets though!
 * Clipper Card is a free card you can get and load with money which can be used on all of these transit systems seamlessly.
 Get one.
+* For larger road trips: rent a zipcar.
+5 people in a car only end up paying $15 each, don't need to pay for gas.
+* Ubers: popular alternative to taxis, just sign up here: [https://www.uber.com] You get a private driver and payment is hassle free - since they'll automatically charge your CC.
+You can request an Uber via SMS, or from their iPhone + Android app.
+The seats are extremely comfortable.

 #### Housing
 * [Paramount/SFO Housing](http://www.sfohousing.com/) has decent pricing (Park or